There is no doubt a crisis galvanizes the vast majority of people into action.

-We have automotive manufacturers manufacturing ventilators, we have seen various military teams from multiple countries provide protective equipment via their supply chains.
-We have witnessed textile manufacturers making face masks, and also retail chains innovate when facing stockpile purchasing rushes.
+We have automotive manufacturers manufacturing ventilators, and we have seen various military teams from multiple countries provide protective equipment via their supply chains.
+We have witnessed textile manufacturers making face masks and also retail chains innovate when facing stockpile purchasing rushes.

 In Australia, we have seen state and federal governments put their political and regional biases aside for the good of all.
 One can argue that in itself is innovation in the current global political environment.

-A global political environment that has seen small minded and mean political arguments of building walls, demonizing people wanting/needing to risk their lives for a better life, become justifiable.
+A global political environment that has seen small-minded and means political arguments of building walls, and demonizing people wanting/needing to risk their lives for a better life, become justifiable.

-We have seen C level executives supported by their boards take ridiculous wages and other bonus schemes, while in many cases, their own workers fight to gain an basic increase that keeps up with inflation.
+We have seen C-level executives supported by their boards take ridiculous wages and other bonus schemes, while in many cases, their own workers fight to gain a basic increase that keeps up with inflation.

-We have seen political parties recently drive economic and tax reform, or halting it in some cases for the betterment of a small percentage of the population.
-All the while, teachers, health workers, child care workers, carers, police officers, firefighters, paramedics as well as marginalized communities, be left behind.
+We have seen political parties recently drive economic and tax reform or halting it in some cases for the betterment of a small percentage of the population.
+All the while, teachers, health workers, childcare workers, carers, police officers, firefighters, paramedics, and marginalized communities are left behind.
 They have struggled to have their pay increases brought in line with inflation.

 All while we discover the selfish and intentional corporate structuring to offshore tax havens and lower taxation regions to ensure no-to-low taxation is paid.

-We have seen incredible social innovation through the use of technology such as WhatsApp, social media platforms, and online meeting software to connect people, while local groups provide support to those most vulnerable and in need.
+We have seen incredible social innovation through the use of technology such as WhatsApp, social media platforms, and online meeting software to connect people.
+At the same time, local groups support those most vulnerable and in need.

 With a vaccine potentially twelve to eighteen months away, I am sure we will see an even more crystalized idea of what is essential.
-A greater focus of resources to solve the next raft of problems.
+A greater focus on resources to solve the next raft of problems.
 If innovation requires collaboration, and it does, will we see innovation that drives better outcomes for our communities?
-Dare I say Social Innovation that drives better outcomes for all.
+Dare I say Social Innovation that drives better outcomes for all?